 You work with Secure Web Gateway as an administrator to ensure it protects your network against threats arising from the web.

-To provide this protection, you install Secure Web Gateway as an appliance within your network.
-The appliance filters web traffic that occurs when users who work on-prem within your network access the web.
-The filtering process follows the rules of your web security policy.
+To provide this protection, you set up Secure Web Gateway as an appliance within your network.
+The appliance filters traffic that occurs when users who work on-prem within your network access the web.
+The filtering process follows the rules of your web policy.

 After the initial setup, you continue on the user interface, dealing mainly with: